-If you’re anything like the team at the Honey House, your skin might still be reeling from the cold weather.
+If you’re anything like the team at the Honey House, your skin might still be reeling from winter weather.
 Your hands take an especially brutal hit; the skin is thin, they’re often exposed, and they dehydrate with constant washing and chores.
-And with dry hands come dry, damaged cuticles-but fear not!
-With this cuticle treatment with honey, you can begin to repair damage before it sets in.
+And with dry hands come dry, damaged cuticles but fear not!
+With this cuticle treatment with honey, you can begin to repair the damage before it sets in.

 The hero of this cuticle treatment is honey

-- or, use an equal amount of good quality olive or almond oil
+- Coconut Oil at room temperature works best, or use an equal amount of olive or almond oil

 Apply generously to the cuticles, nails, and hands, allowing to sit on the skin for five to ten minutes.
 When your skin feels moisturized, rinse the mixture off with warm water and a damp washcloth before patting dry with a towel.
 Finish off your hand treatment with a coating of your favorite Body Butter to lock in the moisture, and you’re good to go!

 You can skip the essential oil if you don’t happen to have any on hand: it won’t make this treatment less effective.
 Or, you can swap out the lavender oil for another soothing oil, like geranium bourbon or sweet orange.
 Never apply undiluted essential oils to the skin, and only add a few drops to any DIY treatment.

 We are not doctors and we can’t give medical advice, but, we can give you some tips on treating your cuticles with honey.
 Wash your hands frequently throughout the day, moisturize to protect the skin, and seek medical attention if you develop irritation or infection around your nails.
 Getting regular manicures can be beneficial, especially if you work with your hands a lot.